The best local moving companies in California

 - State licensing: In Idaho, in-state movers are regulated by and must register with the Idaho Transportation Department.
 In cases of unresolvable disputes with local movers, they may help.
 Before you book, double-check that your moving company is properly licensed.

-- State regulator: Quickly check the status of a Idaho moving license anytime on the official state regulator’s website, here.
+- State regulator: Easily verify the status of a Idaho moving license anytime on the official state regulator’s website, here.

-- Change of address: Be sure to submit your USPS change of address form at least a week before your move.
-This way, once you’ve picked your moving date, your mail will start forwarding to Idaho right on time.
+- Change of address: Submit your USPS change of address form at least one week before your move.
+Just set your official move date, and your mail will be forwarded to Idaho right on time.
 Get started here.

-- Mover's insurance: By law, interstate movers have to give you basic insurance known as “released value protection” at no extra cost.
+- Mover’s insurance: Federal law requires interstate moving companies to provide you with basic insurance, called “released value protection,” for free.
 Choose cost-free Released Value Protection for minimal coverage, provided by movers at no extra charge.
 With liability capped at 60 cents per pound per article, consider alternative coverage options from your selected moving company or explore third-party insurance for full value protection.

 - Moving checklist: Keep moving day simple with our easy-to-use moving checklist.
 Make this your go-to guide to ensure you don’t miss a thing.